 Morgy’s weight is definitely something that I’m going to have to keep a close eye on, but I think we’re finally back on the right path.
 Meanwhile, I need to find a way to stop an eclectus yelling “RUN!!!
 FATTY RUN!!!” and following that up with a hysterical laugh?
 Hmmmm.
 I’m in trouble at the next family gathering, aren’t I?

 PS: You should be charting your bird’s weight every day, to do this, weigh your bird in grams and write it down.
 Try to take it at the same time every day.
 You can get a gram scale here.
-If your bird is overweight, consider the flight training course from BirdTricks (email firstname.lastname@example.org) and make sure your bird is on a healthy diet of an organic pellet and plenty of fruits and vegetables.
+If your bird is overweight, consider the flight training course from BirdTricks (email email@example.com) and make sure your bird is on a healthy diet of a healthy pellet and plenty of vegetables.
 And remember, moderation on fatty foods and treats and always use seeds and nuts for foraging and to reinforce the good behaviors you want repeated.

 Mel Vincent works as an animal rehabilitator out of Australia.